Brother Number One

 • Nominated for the Human Rights Defender Award

-Annie and Rob have been nominated for the Human Rights Defender Award being presented on the 12th May 2012 in Auckland.
-We know everyone nominated is thoroughly deserving so it is an honour to be in their company.
+Annie and Rob were nominated for the Human Rights Defender Award which was presented in May 2012 in Auckland.
+Congratulations to the very deserving award winner Keith Locke.
+It was an honour to be in the company of such inspiring nominees.

 • Thanks for having us London